jmal93/guide-to-delete-account/README.md

-# Guide to delete account
+# Guide to delete a SoftINFy app account

+## Warning!
+This will permanently delete all the user data, including the history of quizes answered.

 ### 1. Go to the options page in the right bottom corner.